headquarters/letter-probability/README.md

 letter in a gigantic string just to wrap it in a span and then appending 1000+ DOM nodes.
 Nonetheless, it looks kind of cool when the selected letter highlights. :)

+Everything is inside the App.js file, though this should probably be decomposed into smaller components and utility functions in a more production-ready app.
+Right now it's kind of a mini-monolith.

+As far as testing, there is only one DOM-level test (effectively an acceptance test) that checks the "e" probability is calculated and displayed properly.
+Each of the methods in App.js could use their own unit tests, but I did not take the time to write those.